 Within the B1, B2, C1, and LO Districts only, multiple uses shall be allowed on a single lot provided that the uses are permitted by right.
 Uses permitted by special exception shall only be permitted as multiple uses in these districts by special exception.

-§ 143-18 Definitions.
+§ 143-18 Accessory buildings and uses.